Skip to Content

 I’ve tried to replicate those Saturday morning biscuits here with this Buttermilk Drop Biscuit Recipe.
 And while I’m pretty sure you can’t actually replicate a Southern grandma’s recipe on the internet, these are just about as close as you can get.

 The texture is of these drop biscuits light and fluffy, with a nice crusty outside.
 You can bake them in a cast iron skillet for an even crispier crust.
-Serve them with butter and jam, or as a perfect side for a quiche or grilled ham steaks.
+Serve them with butter and strawberry or peach jam, or as a perfect side for a quiche or grilled ham steaks.
 Or maybe go all the way and make some Southern Chicken and Waffles.

 Ingredients